 House of Lords

-Monarchy: A pragmatic approach to reform because ‘we are where we are’ and we don’t do revolutions, well not since the 1640s, and they are not much fun.
+However, we are where we are and this is a pragmatic approach to reform because we don’t do revolutions, well not since the 1640s, and they are not much fun.

 They have Fourteen public palaces with over 1000 servants paid for by us.
 We only need four at the most – one for each part of the UK.